jeremiahsnapp/dev-lxc-platform/README.md

 The dev-lxc-platform also has mitmproxy installed which is a fantastic web proxy console tool which you can choose to send web traffic through to troubleshoot a problem or just simply explore the traffic.
 You must start mitmproxy when you want to use it.
 When it's running it listens on port 8080.

-If you are running your dev-lxc-platform instance in EC2 you might not have direct network access to dev-lxc-platform's port 8888 or port 8080.
+You might not have direct network access to dev-lxc-platform's port 8888 or port 8080.
 In that case, you can append the following contents to your system's SSH config file, `~/.ssh/config` or `C:\Users\USERNAME\.ssh\config`, so the `kitchen login` command will automatically forward your system's port 8888 and port 8080 to port 8888 and port 8080 in the dev-lxc-platform instance.

 ```
 # for dev-lxc-platform Vagrant and EC2 instances